Ukraine Hopes for at Least ‘Partial Ceasefire’ at Saudi Talks

 In the Black Sea city of Odesa, an AFP reporter saw the charred remains of a shopping mall destroyed in the overnight attack.

-The Russian defense ministry meanwhile said Kyiv “deliberately blew up the Sudzha gas metering station, located a few hundred meters from the state border in the Kursk region.”
+The Russian defence ministry meanwhile said Kyiv “deliberately blew up the Sudzha gas metering station, located a few hundred metres from the state border in the Kursk region.”

 It said the Ukrainian army had been using the facility as a logistics hub since seizing it in its shock August 2024 cross-border offensive, and blew it up as part of Ukraine’s “retreat” from the area.

-The defense ministry claimed Kyiv blew up the site specifically to “discredit the peace initiatives of the US president.”
+The defence ministry claimed Kyiv blew up the site specifically to “discredit the peace initiatives of the US president”.

 “Everyone can see how much we can trust the word of Zelensky and the word of other representatives of the Kyiv regime,” Peskov said.